ocarinaa/MOODLE-LMS/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 🚀 Feature Request
-about: Yeni özellik önermek için bu template'i kullanın
+about: Use this template to suggest new features
 title: '[FEATURE] '
 labels: 'enhancement'
-assignees: 'umur957'
+assignees: ''

 ---

-## 🚀 Özellik Açıklaması
+## 🚀 Feature Description
-Önermek istediğiniz özelliğin detaylı açıklaması
+Detailed description of the feature you want to suggest

-## 💡 Motivasyon
+## 💡 Motivation
-Neden bu özelliğe ihtiyaç var?
-Hangi sorunu çözecek?
+Why is this feature needed?
+What problem will it solve?

-## 🎯 Önerilen Çözüm
+## 🎯 Proposed Solution
-Bu özelliğin nasıl uygulanabileceği hakkında fikirleriniz
+Your ideas about how this feature could be implemented

-## 🔄 Alternatifler
+## 🔄 Alternatives
-Düşündüğünüz alternatif çözümler neler?
+What alternative solutions have you considered?

-## 📊 Ek Bilgiler
+## 📊 Additional Information
-Varsa mockup, wireframe, diagram vs. ekleyin
+Add mockups, wireframes, diagrams etc. if available